daviortega/zen-of-distributed-groups/README.md

 fix instead of criticize
 forgiveness is better than permission
 because one can is not a reason to do it
-because should be done is a reason to do it
+because it should be done is a reason to do it